Letztes Update: 02. Oktober 2025

-OLED displays are costly due to advanced technology, complex manufacturing, and superior image quality.
-Learn why they are pricier than other screens.
+OLED displays are expensive due to advanced technology, higher production costs, and superior image quality compared to other screens.

 What factors contribute to the high OLED cost, and why are OLED displays more expensive compared to other types of screens?